 As the largest nonprofit health data network in California, Manifest MedEx (MX) is an integral part of the state’s health data infrastructure, combining and delivering crucial health information for more than 38 million Californians across every county throughout the state.

 CA Healthcare organizations

-MX is taking bold steps toward healthcare transformation, working with partners on the local and state level to address health equity challenges, support population health management initiatives, and achieve CalAIM and Data Exchange Framework (DxF) goals to improve efficiency and patient outcomes and enable whole person care.
+MX is taking bold steps toward health transformation, working with partners on the local and state level to address health equity challenges and support population health management initiatives.
+As a mission-driven, nonprofit QHIO, we are committed to supporting all DxF participants — regardless of their location, technical capabilities, or resources —to achieve CalAIM and Data Exchange Framework (DxF) goals by improving efficiency and patient outcomes, and enabling whole person care.